Animal Assisted Therapy (AAT)

 Bella and Teddy are regularly washed and groomed.
 In fact, both dogs are fortunate to receive frequent brushing from many clients during their sessions so are very well presented.
 A bathroom and hand sanitiser products are available for those who wish to use these.

-Are the dogs routinely used in each session?
+Are the animals routinely used in each session?

-The dogs are available for all sessions but your choice of dog may not be available at all times.
-You can also choose not to have the dog in sessions if you prefer.
-The dog can be incorporated in sessions as much or as little as you feel comfortable with.
+The animals are available for almost all sessions but your choice of dog or cat may not be available at all times.
+They may occasionally be away at grooming or in need of their own wellbeing time.
+You can also choose not to have any animals in sessions if you prefer.
+They can be incorporated in sessions as much or as little as you feel comfortable with.

 Can I play with the dogs?